-JPI members are countries - EU member or associated states - that have formally declared their commitment and willingness to actively contribute to JPI operations (with their work power, financial resources, and existing research and innovation investments, etc.) by signing a Letter of Intent.
+JPI CLIMATE (hereafter "the JPI") members are countries - EU members or associated state - that have formally declared their commitment and willingness to actively contribute to JPI operations (with their work force, financial resources, and existing research and innovation investments, etc.) by signing a Letter of Intent.

-In order for a membership to be valid, a new member needs to be formally adopted by a JPI body (defined below).
+In order for a membership to be valid, a new member needs to be formally adopted by the Governing Board (GB) (see section 3.1).

-The member countries are represented by institutions that are officially legitimised to represent the national research interests of the member countries and to take strategic decisions and engage resources from national research funds (e.g. ministries for science and research, academy of sciences, scientific institutions and agencies).
+The member countries are represented by institutions that are legally allowed to take strategic decisions on behalf of and engage resources from national research funds (e.g. ministries for science and research, academy of sciences, scientific institutions and agencies) and thereby to represent the national research interests of the member countries.

-The European Commission holds the status of an non-voting member of the JPI.
+The European Commission holds the status of a non-voting member of the JPI.